cutiepi-io/cutiepi-doc/README.md

 ## Cautions

 We expect and even encourage you to experiment with the software and hardware.
-That said, please keep in mind that the device is under standard warranty, so breaking components during disassembly is a subject to voiding your warranty.
-We trust this is common sense.
+With that said, please keep in mind that the device is under standard warranty.
+This means breaking components during disassembly will void your warranty.

 Please refer to the [Hardware Maintenance](HardwareMaintenanceGuide.md) guide for more information.